 Now let’s calculate our results!

 Take your pre-run weight and subtract your post-run weight.
-The outcome will be the amount you sweat per hour while you run.
+This weight loss will be your sweat loss per hour while you run.
 Let’s take a look at examples using kilos and pounds:

 Kilos: